joshdeadbody/PDD-planer/README.md

 6. Edge Case Audit
 7. PDD Readiness Gate

-**Additional features:**
-- AI reviewer with conversational follow-up per phase
-- Auto-generated Mermaid.js process flowchart rendered directly in the tool
-- Markdown export of the completed PDD
+**AI Reviewer Persona:** Acts as a Feasibility Challenger, checking for missing exceptions, unstructured data risks, and generating a Mermaid.js Top-Down flowchart of the mapped process.

 ---

+## Tool 3 — Agentic Automation Planner (AAP)

+Structures the design document for probabilistic AI agents.
+Shifts the BA focus away from step-by-step instructions toward mapping objectives, tool boundaries, and risk mitigation.

+**Phases:**
+1. Mission & Context (Objective States, Context Payloads, KPIs)
+2. The Toolkit (Data Sensitivity, Tool Scopes, Blacklists)
+3. Guardrails & Boundaries (Behavioral Rules, Limitations)
+4. Autonomy & Handoffs (Confidence Thresholds, Escalation Triggers)
+5. Identity, Access & Governance (Execution Scopes, Blast Radius, Compliance)
+6. Verification Artifacts & Audit Gates (Deterministic Proof of Work)
+7. Readiness Gate

+**AI Reviewer Persona:** Acts as a Risk Assessor.
+Aggressively challenges weak guardrails, broad permissions, and lack of deterministic verification.
+Generates Mermaid.js State Machine diagrams or Capability Maps to visualize boundaries.

+---

 ## AI & API Setup

-Both tools use a **proxy by default** — no API key required.
-This is intentional: the proxy ensures the AI reviewer works out of the box for anyone accessing the tool, including recruiters or practitioners who may not have their own key or whose organisation policy prevents them entering one.
+All three tools use a **proxy by default** — no API key required.
+This ensures the AI reviewer works out of the box for anyone accessing the tool, including recruiters or practitioners who may not have their own key.

 **Using your own key and model:**

-Both tools support any OpenAI-compatible endpoint.
+The tools support any OpenAI-compatible endpoint.
 In the API settings panel:
 - Paste your **Base URL** (e.g. `https://api.openai.com/v1`, `https://openrouter.ai/api/v1`, or any compatible endpoint)
 - Paste your **API Key**
 - Specify the **model name** (e.g. `gpt-4o`, `o1`, `gemini-2.5-pro`, `mistral-large`)

 This means the tools are compatible with OpenAI, OpenRouter, Anthropic (via compatible wrappers), locally hosted models via Ollama, or any provider following the OpenAI API standard.

-**Note on model choice:** The default proxy uses Gemini 2.5 Flash — fast and cost-efficient for a portfolio demo.
-For production use with complex, interdependent processes, a reasoning model (e.g. `o1`, `gemini-2.5-pro`) will produce more reliable outputs where multiple dependencies need to be weighed simultaneously.
+**Note on model choice:** The default proxy uses Gemini 2.5 Flash — fast and cost-efficient.
+For production use with complex agentic guardrails or deeply interdependent RPA processes, a reasoning model (e.g. `o1`, `gemini-2.5-pro`) will produce more rigorous architectural challenges.

 ---

 ## Methodology Notes

-**Assessment Tool** — the scoring model and gate logic are based on UiPath's published automation suitability framework, adapted for browser-based use with additional weighting for thin client and OCR scenarios that are commonly underestimated during scoping.
+**Assessment Tool** — the scoring model and gate logic are based on industry-standard suitability frameworks, adapted for browser-based use with additional weighting for thin client and OCR scenarios that are commonly underestimated during scoping.

-**PDD vs SDD** — this toolkit covers the PDD layer only: what the user does now, what the business problem is, and what the automated process should achieve.
-Solution design (how the bot will technically implement the solution) is intentionally out of scope and belongs in a separate SDD produced by the developer or solutions architect.
+**Deterministic vs. Probabilistic Scoping** — The split between the two planners reflects the reality of modern automation.
+If a process relies on stable UIs and structured data, the RPA PDD Planner ensures tight, step-by-step governance.
+If a process relies on unstructured data and dynamic routing, the Agentic Planner ensures the blast radius is contained and the agent's output is highly auditable.

-**URL-based handoff** — the Assessment Tool passes parameters to the PDD Planner via URL rather than localStorage.
-This is deliberate: it keeps the tools stateless, independently usable, and easy to share or bookmark at any point in the workflow.
+**URL-based handoff** — the Assessment Tool passes parameters to the Planners via URL rather than localStorage.
+This keeps the tools stateless, independently usable, and easy to share or bookmark at any point in the workflow.

 ---